Estimated read time: Seven minutes

 Included within U.S. foreign assistance is the International Disaster Assistance (IDA) account, which provides critical humanitarian assistance in response to natural disasters, conflicts, and other emergencies around the world.
 This funding provides children and families in need with emergency food, water, shelter, health care, psychosocial support, and complementary activities that support relief, recovery, and resilience.
 In short, it helps countries prepare for, respond to, and recover from crises, providing for the immediate needs of the most vulnerable and supplying resources to build resilience for future emergencies!

 One in four of the world’s children lives in a conflict or disaster zone.
 These children deserve care and protection.
-And in the wake of COVID-19’s economic and development impacts, the challenge of providing assistance to children in these fragile contexts has only increased.

 Maternal and child health

 No matter where you live, being a new mom can be stressful!
 But for families in the developing world, malnutrition, pneumonia, and malaria make it even scarier.
 Where children are born shouldn’t determine whether they survive.
-God wants fullness of life for every child — and all moms deserve the right medical care to safely deliver and nurture their babies.
+God wants fullness of life for every child — and all moms deserve the right to medical care to safely deliver and nurture their babies.
 Your voice can help make that a reality.

 Will you ask Congress to protect funding for vital maternal and child health programs?
 Every March, members of Congress have a chance to co-sign a letter affirming the importance of funding for mother and child health through organizations like World Vision.